-All doctoral students pursuing their studies under my supervision have developed their own dissertation research questions.
-I do not hand out research projects for doctoral dissertations, though I help students as much as possible to hone initial research interests into feasible projects.
+All graduate students pursuing their studies under my supervision have developed their own thesis or dissertation research questions.
+I do not hand out research projects for theses or dissertations, though I help students as much as possible to hone initial research interests into feasible projects.
 My doctoral students are expected to complete their dissertations between five and six years after entering the program.
 Master's students are expected to complete their thesis in no more than three years.

 Functional anatomy and mechanics

 Hard tissue histology

 Students who plan to study with me will be required to take human gross anatomy within two years of entering the doctoral program.
 Master's students may take gross anatomy their second or third year in the program.
 Most of the doctoral students I have supervised have held teaching assistantships in anatomy while at UT, and I emphasize in depth anatomical training for all of my doctoral students.
 This is essential for achieving better research in biological anthropology, and also gives more opportunities for future employment.

 Ideally, all students completing their doctoral studies with me are strongly encouraged to have at least two peer-reviewed publications before graduating.
 In addition, all students are expected to compete for external grant funding for research while studying at UT.
 Eligible students should apply for a National Science Foundation Graduate Research Fellowship either before enrolling at UT or during the first year in the program.

 If the above information appeals to you, I look forward to hearing from you!